The Business Case for Drug Testing: Protecting Employee Health and Workplace Productivity

 Why Drug Testing Is a Smart Investment in Business Success and Employee Health

 Ensuring a safe, compliant, and productive workplace is more important than ever, especially in safety-critical sectors.
-Workplace drug and alcohol testing has become a core component of modern health and safety strategies, helping employers manage risk, maintain workplace compliance, and support overall well-being.
+Workplace drug and alcohol testing has become a core component of modern health and safety strategies, helping employers manage risk, maintain workplace compliance, and support overall wellbeing.

 Substance misuse in the workplace is not only a health concern but also a significant economic one.
 According to Scottish Government Social Research, the total cost of absenteeism, lost productivity, and lost output linked to illicit drug use in Scotland was estimated at £818.9 million.
 Separately, the cost of presenteeism (reduced productivity while under the influence of alcohol) was estimated at between £177.0 million and £193.1 million.